 #1 – WHAT WILL THE CONTAINER BE USED FOR?

-Until you have a firm idea of what purpose your shipping container will serve on a regular basis, you won’t be able to make a clear decision on any of the other important factors.
+Until you have a firm idea of what purpose your shipping container will serve regularly, you won’t be able to make a clear decision on any of the other important factors.

 #2 – SHIPPING CONTAINER SIZE

 One of the very first things you’ll need to decide on is the size of the cargo container to suit your needs.
 The two most common sizes are the 20ft container (the most versatile and most popular), and the mammoth 40ft container.
 There is also a budget 10ft container if you don’t require much space.

 #3 – NEW OR USED SHIPPING CONTAINER

 A new container will obviously be more expensive, whereas there are loads of high quality used shipping containers on the market for a cheaper price.
 If cross-contamination is an issue, then new might be the way to go.
 Used containers are usually graded A, B and C, with A being the best quality.

 #4 – DO YOU NEED A HIGH CUBE SHIPPING CONTAINER?

 High cube containers are slightly taller than regular containers, with roughly an extra foot of head room internally.
 They’re great for transporting or storing extra tall cargo.